Software Testing Knowledge Base

 A logout link is not displayed for a logged-in user.

-Test Case Example #3
+Test Case Example #3: Advanced Conditions and Priority

 Some cases require preconditions (actions to perform before executing a test case) and postconditions (actions that return the system to its initial state).
 Sometimes software testers also decide to include priority in their test cases.
 Thus, you can end up with yet another format of this test artifact: